 Our trust works to a constitution approved by the charity regulator OSCR, is governed by a health and safety policy and risk assessments, comprehensive insurance and proper procedures for all its activities.
 The board meets monthly (last Wednesday at 7pm), our financial year-end is the 31st August and we have an independent examiner who certifies our accounts.

 We are a member of the Development Trust Association of Scotland, which has over 200 members like us.

 Three things: we own, maintain and run activities in the Community Centre.
 Secondly we have a Development Committee that initiates all sorts of projects within the community to try to improve all aspects of the environment and heritage.
 Thirdly we run the Hudson Hirsel Fund for Hudson Hirsel LLP.
 Grants are awarded twice yearly to local voluntary bodies, in May and November.

-Bill McGill, Anne Newbury (Secretary), Frances Richardson, Kay Slater, Gerald Tait, Gordon Thompson, Beth Tweddle.
+Anne Newbury (Secretary), Frances Richardson, Kay Slater, Gerald Tait, Gordon Thompson, Beth Tweddle.